yuripramos/react-transactions-manager/README.md

 ## :pound: AvailableBalance Feature

-1. The money will just be counted when you choose the type of transaction `debit` if you choose `credit` instead  the money will not be withdrawn.
+1. The money will be withdrawn when you choose the type of transaction `debit` if you choose `credit` instead  the money will credited to your account.

 2. The application allows negative amount of money.